amcginlay/pcf-c2c-networking/README.md

 cf start articulate
 ```

-The routes to both apps should be navigable from a browser
+Data entry is possible and the routes to both apps should be navigable from a browser

 ## Internalize the attendee-service route